Veo cómo cantas (Uruguayan game show)

-Veo cómo cantas (I see how you sing) is a Uruguayan television mystery music game show based on the South Korean program I Can See Your Voice.
+Veo cómo cantas is a Uruguayan television mystery music game show based on the South Korean program I Can See Your Voice, featuring its format where a guest artist and a contestant attempt to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It premiered on Teledoce on 8 April 2024.

 Gameplay

 Format

-Presented with a group of seven "mystery singers" that identified only by their occupation, a guest artist and a contestant must attempt to eliminate bad singers from the selection without ever hearing them perform live, over the course of five rounds.
-They are also assisted with clues regarding singers' backgrounds, style of performance, and observations from a celebrity panel.
+Over the course of five rounds, the guest artist and contestant must attempt to eliminate bad singers from a group of seven "mystery singers", identified only by their occupation or alias, without ever hearing them perform live.
+They are assisted by clues regarding the singers' backgrounds, style of performance, and observations from a celebrity panel.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.

 The contestant must eliminate one mystery singer at the end of each round, receiving $U10,000 if they eliminate a bad singer.
 At the end of a game, if the contestant decides to walk away, they will keep the money had won in previous rounds; if they decide to risk for the last remaining mystery singer, they double their all winnings if a singer is good, or give it anyway to the winning bad singer selected by them.

 Production

-Following the successful broadcasts of ¿Quién es la máscara?, Grupo Cardoso formally acquired the rights to produce a local adaptation of I Can See Your Voice in Uruguay, as per CJ ENM's dealing with Fremantle released by Produ in December 2023, subsequently adapting the Veo cómo cantas title from the Spanish counterpart.
+Following the success of ¿Quién es la máscara?, Grupo Cardoso (the owners of Teledoce) formally acquired the rights to produce an Uruguayan adaptation of I Can See Your Voice as part of CJ ENM's dealing with Fremantle in December 2023, and thus subsequently adapting the Veo cómo cantas title from the Spanish counterpart.